Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### CustomFormSubModel
 Each submodel recognizes a specific form type (`form_type`) and includes a list of the fields (`fields`) that this submodel will recognize in forms.

+### Long-Running Operations
+Long-running operations are operations which consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

+Methods that train models or recognize values from forms are modeled as long-running operations.
+The client exposes a `begin_<method-name>` method that returns an `LROPoller`.
+Callers should wait for the operation to complete by calling `result()` on the operation returned from the `begin_<method-name>` method.
+Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

 ## Examples